-ASE in your local PC
+ASE on your local PC

 ASE provides interfaces to different codes.
 ASE also includes Pure Python EMT calculator, which is suitable for testing CrySPY because of its fast and easy structure optimization.